Guys, I must say, there really is no solo travel like Italy solo travel.

 No, a thousand times no (That’s the correct answer, in case you were wondering)!

 Like anywhere in the world, there are some safety concerns associated with doing a solo trip to Italy.

 Which is why I’m here!

-I’m gonna share all of my expert tips for planning a solo trip to Italy with you, so that you can quickly, put all of those nightmare inducing scenes from Taken out of your mind.
+I’m gonna share all of my expert tips on how to plan a trip to Italy solo with you, so that you can quickly, put all of those nightmare inducing scenes from Taken out of your mind.

 Because I pinkie promise: